lampsa/messaging-service/README.md

     </dependencies>
 ```
 ---
-To use the Cloud Agnostic Messaging libray, you need to create a MessageSender and a MessageReceiver instances.
+Here is a canonical example for sending and receiving messages using the Cloud Agnostic Messaging Service.
+To use the Cloud Agnostic Messaging library, you need to create a MessageSender and a MessageReceiver instances.
 The examples below show how to create a message receiver instance, which listens to a queue named MyQ and prints
 out the message payload and attributes.